 We are pleased to welcome you to the Conversations on Dance podcast with Rebecca King Ferraro and Michael Sean Breeden.
-With each episode, we plan to bring our audience an inside look into the world of professional dancers.
-We will discuss ballet training, techniques, choreography, and conduct interviews with some of the ballet world's best and brightest.
-We hope you will join us on our new adventure and delve deeper into the beautiful world of ballet.
+With each episode, we bring our audience an inside look into the world of professional dancers.
+We discuss ballet training, techniques, choreography, and conduct interviews with some of the ballet world's best and brightest.
+We hope you will join us on this adventure and delve deeper into the beautiful world of ballet.

 So then, what is a podcast?